How much does an average student spend on a month of living in Vancouver?

 There are three different types of monthly passes:

 👉Mobile Phone Plan: A phone plan with data usually starts around $60 with major telecommunications providers.
-Students may choose a cheaper mobile plan from other providers like phonebox starting at $35 per month.
-We have another useful blog: Best Cell Phone Plan for Students in Vancouver that has more information on it!
+Students may choose a cheaper mobile plan from other providers like Phonebox, starting at $35 per month.
+Check out Best Cell Phone Plan for Students in Vancouver for more information about different phone plan options.

-👉Utility Bills: On average, the collective bill of all utilities (including electricity, heating, and cooling) for students are around $107 per month.
+👉Utility Bills: On average, the collective bill of all utilities (including electricity, heating, and cooling) for students is around $107 per month.

-👉Wi-Fi and Internet: The Wi-Fi fee will be ranging from $30/month to over $100/month based on the internet speed and packages.
+👉Wi-Fi and Internet: The Wi-Fi fee will range from $30/month to over $100/month based on the internet speed and packages.

 Summary – The Range of Other Expenses in Vancouver Per Month: $200 – $350

-According to all the researches we have done, the monthly expenses of a typical international student is $2700 to $3800 per month, and this is a quick summary of all the costs and expenses for a month:
+According to all the research we have done above, a typical international student’s monthly expenses range from $2,350 to $3,750.
+Here is a quick summary of the monthly costs and expenses: